Cghlewis/data-mgmt-ed-research-book/_book/index.md

 A lack of training in data management practices and an absence of agreed upon standards in the field of education leads to consequences.
 Implementing subpar and inconsistent data management practices, while typically only resulting in frustration and time lost, also has the potential to be devastating, resulting in analyzing erroneous data or even unusable or lost data.
 In a review of 1,082 retracted publications from the journal PubMed from 2013-2016, authors found that 32% of retractions were due to data management errors [@campos-varela_misconduct_2019].
 In a 2013 study surveying 360 graduate students about their data management practices, 14% of students indicated they had to recollect data that had been previously collected because they could not find a file or the file had been corrupted, while 17% of students said they had lost a file and been unable to recollect it [@doucette_drowning_2013].
 In their study of 488 researchers who had published in a psychology journal between 2010 and 2018, Kovacs, et al. [-@kovacs_role_2021] asked respondents about their data management mistakes and found that the most serious data management mistakes reported led to a range of consequences including time loss, frustration, and even erroneous conclusions.

 Poor data management can even prevent researchers from implementing other good open science practices.
-In waves 1 and 2 of the Open Scholarship Survey being collected by the @center_for_open_science_cos_2022, the team has found that of the education researchers surveyed who are currently not publicly sharing their research data, about 10% mentioned "being nervous about mistakes" as a reason for not sharing.
+In waves 1 and 2 of the Open Scholarship Survey being collected by the Center for Open Science, the team has found that of the education researchers surveyed who are currently not publicly sharing their research data, approximately 15% mentioned "being nervous about mistakes" as a reason for not sharing [@beaudry_open_2022].
 Similarly, when surveying 780 researchers in the field of psychology, researchers found that 38% of respondents agreed that a "fear of discovery of errors in the data" posed a barrier to data sharing [@houtkoop_data_2018].

 The well-known replication crisis is another reason to be concerned with data management.
 Failure to implement practices such as quality documentation or standardization of practices (among many other reasons), resulted in one study finding that across 1,500 researchers surveyed, more than 70% had tried and failed to reproduce another researcher's study [@baker_1500_2016].